Getting started with the Mapbox Directions API

 Next steps

-• Style the origin and destination uniquely.
+• Add custom markers for the origin and destination.

 • Use the Mapbox Geocoding API to assign the start and end points based on user input.